 - The Group includes business units that focus on areas of health care other than the development of its own proprietary products.
-These units that balance the Group’s operations include generic drugs and veterinary medicines.
+These units that balance the Group’s operations include generic drugs, veterinary medicines and Fermion.

 - The pharmaceutical product range is to be kept sufficiently broad.

 - Product development and marketing risks are shared by working in close co-operation with partners.

 Proprietary drugs account for a significant proportion of the Group’s net sales and earnings.
 Orion engages in intensive research with the aim of introducing its own new proprietary drugs in markets worldwide.
 However, the Group cannot guarantee that new products can be introduced in the markets in accordance with expectations.
 Furthermore, changes can occur in the co-operation with partners, for example due to corporate actions.

 Research and development risks